idealparable/BibleQ/BibleIsAntiSlavery.md

 Next he uses Legal Status again so I'm thinking it's more likely he's intentionally using header terms multiple times.
 The above one could be called Personhood; it's about property in the sense of whether the "slave" is considered property, what that means, and whether the slave is also anything else like a human being with equal worth and basic rights or not.

-The below one I'm having more time thinking of a single word for.
+The below one I'm having more trouble thinking of a single word for.
 I just ran it through AI and I'll pick "Economic Agency" although it's two words.

 This one is about, for example, if the "slave" can accumulate money, can the owner spend it?
 That could be relevant if there's a society where you CAN buy your freedom, so if your stuff is your master's stuff, the master can game the system by spending your money if it's ever getting too close to the amount that can buy your freedom.